with Ullswater 'Steamers'

 The lake runs a serpentine course in three reaches.
 At the head of the lake stands the Helvellyn range; Helvellyn crowns a plateau approximately 9 miles (14.5 km) in length and 4 ¼ miles (7km) wide.
 At 3117 ft (950 m) Helvellyn is the third highest mountain in England.

-Of all the flora the Lenten lilie has pride of place immortalised by Wordsworth in his world famous poem “The Daffodils”.
+The Lenten lilie has pride of place immortalised by Wordsworth in his world famous poem “The Daffodils”.
 In the Spring, these ancient flowers can be seen by the lakeshore at Glencoyne Bay.

-A 500 year old Yew Tree resides in the grounds of the thirteenth century church in St Martin just outside Howtown.
+A 500 year old Yew Tree resides in the grounds of the 13th century church in St Martin just outside Howtown.

-On the lower slopes of Silver Crag, the flowers of the mature Holly Trees attract Holly Blue Butterlies in the month of May.
+On the lower slopes of Silver Crag, the flowers of the mature Holly Trees attract Holly Blue Butterflies in the month of May.